xen-project/xen/docs/misc/xen-command-line.markdown

 'efi' instructs Xen to reboot using the EFI reboot call (in EFI mode by default it will use that method first).

+`xen` instructs Xen to reboot using Xen's SCHEDOP hypercall (this is the default when running nested Xen)

 ### rmrr
 > '= start<-end>=[s1]bdf1[,[s1]bdf2[,...]];start<-end>=[s2]bdf1[,[s2]bdf2[,...]]